-The National Monuments Service of the DHLGH requested that in light of potential effects on underwater cultural heritage, that a programme of pre-development underwater archaeological assessment should be scoped into the design process as soon as is practicable.
+The National Monuments Service of the DHLGH requested that in light of potential effects on underwater cultural heritage, a programme of pre-development underwater archaeological assessment should be scoped into the design process as soon as is practicable.
 The Department requested further specific investigations are undertaken prior to applying for planning consent in order to inform the engineering and architectural design of the FRS, the contents of the Cultural Heritage assessment in the EIAR and its attendant mitigation proposals.
-This is detailed in Section 4.8.